Dimension reduction for integrative survival analysis

-where $\mathbf{P}_{\mathcal{C}_r}$ denotes the projection onto $\mathcal{C}_r$.
-By taking $\rho \to \infty$, it will occur that $\tilde{\mbB}_\rho \in \mathcal{C}_r \cap \mathcal{A}_s$ as any iterate outside the set $\mathcal{C}_r \cap \mathcal{A}_s$ will lead to a large objective function value.
+with $\mathbf{P}_{\mathcal{C}_r}$ denoting the projection onto $\mathcal{C}_r$.
+By taking the penalty parameter $\rho \to \infty$, it will occur that $\tilde{\mbB}_\rho \in \mathcal{C}_r \cap \mathcal{A}_s$ as any iterate outside the set $\mathcal{C}_r \cap \mathcal{A}_s$ will lead to a large objective function value.
 To use this approach in practice, we iteratively compute $\tilde{\mbB}_\rho$ for an increasing sequence of $\rho$ values -- initializing the algorithm for $\tilde{\mbB}_\rho$ at the solution for the previous (smaller) value of $\rho$.
-In the next subsection, Section \ref{subsec:MMAlg}, we propose a majorize-minimize algorithm to compute \eqref{penalty_optimProb} with $\rho$ fixed.
+In the next subsection, Section \ref{subsec:MMAlg}, we propose a majorize-minimize algorithm for \eqref{penalty_optimProb} with $\rho$ fixed.
 In the following subsection, Section \ref{subsec:Implementation}, we detail our implementation of the penalty method for computing \eqref{eq:estimator} more broadly.
-See \citet{keys2019proximal} for more on proximal-distance algorithms, of which our algorithm is a special case.